We were in Gambia!

 The ACHPR is a regional monitoring mechanism that forms part of the African Union, established under the African Charter.
 It is mandated to promote and protect human rights in Africa.

-Many of our members run small self-help groups that are informal and doing great work at community level.
-Benter for example runs an organization known as Kilo Disabled Self-help Group, a grassroots organization that works on diverse issues including on reproductive health and access to sexual, reproductive health rights by women with disabilities.
-They also address issues of violence including sexual gender-based violence, and as Benter offers, ‘our major work is to see that the rights of women and girls with disabilities are secured.’
+Many of our members run small self-help groups that are informal and doing great work at the community level.
+Benter, for example, runs an organization known as Kilo Disabled Self-help Group, a grassroots organization that works on diverse issues, including access to sexual and reproductive health services by women with disabilities.
+They also address issues of violence, including sexual and gender-based violence, and as Benter offers, ‘our major work is to see that the rights of women and girls with disabilities are secured.’

-For Benter, and many other women leaders with disabilities running informal groups, accessing spaces like the African Commission on Human and Peoples’ Rights in Gambia, can seem so far away.
-It is one of the things that we are aware of as a Network, and by us coming together, it has been easier to meet partners who support our members to access such spaces which they could not otherwise access.
-“I am so happy that the Network proposed me to represent them in Gambia,” said Benter.
+For Benter and many other women leaders with disabilities running informal groups, accessing spaces like the African Commission on Human and Peoples’ Rights in Gambia can seem so far away.
+It is one of the things that we are aware of as a Network, and by us coming together, it has been easier to meet partners who support our members to access such spaces that they could not otherwise access.
+“I am so happy that the Network proposed me represent them in Gambia,” said Benter.

 How the journey went